Descanonge/research_support/Data/ocean_color.md

 They are available at two levels of processing: **L3** and **L4** which is an interpolated version of L3 that removes clouds / invalid pixels.

-**Importantly**, they are two versions of the MY global product.
+**Importantly**, they are two versions of the MY global product:

-1. ESA-OC-CCI: this processing is part of the Climate Change Initiative which aims at producing data for climate variables which can be use to track climate trends.
+1. **ESA-OC-CCI**: this processing is part of the Climate Change Initiative which aims at producing data for climate variables which can be use to track climate trends.
 Data produced by PML (Plymouth Marine Laboratory), succeeding to BC (Brockmann Consult)
-2. Copernicus-GlobColour: Data produced by ACRI-ST using the "GlobColour processing", developped for the project of the same name.
+2. **Copernicus-GlobColour**: Data produced by ACRI-ST using the "GlobColour processing", developped for the project of the same name.

 More on their differences later.

-Each combinaison of the parameters listed has a code:
+Data is available at a resolution of 4km for global and 1km for regional products.
+Products contain standard datasets obtained with as much sensors as possible, and sometime alternative datasets restricted to Sentinel-3 OLCI data with higher resolution (1km or 300m), generally around coast only.

+Here are the available products:

 <table>
 <thead>